-AP source: Liberty trade Charles to Mystics in 3-team deal
+Liberty trade Tina Charles to Mystics in 3-team deal

-NEW YORK (AP) — The New York Liberty have traded All-Star Tina Charles to the Washington Mystics as part of a three-team deal, a person familiar with the trade told The Associated Press.
+NEW YORK (AP) — The New York Liberty traded All-Star Tina Charles to the Washington Mystics on Wednesday as part of a three-team deal.

-New York will receive the 12th pick in the WNBA draft from Washington as well as the ninth and 15th picks from Dallas, the person said, speaking to the AP on condition of anonymity Wednesday because the deal hadn’t been announced.
-The Liberty also will receive Tayler Hill from the Wings and Shatori Walker-Kimbrough from the Mystics.
-Dallas gets Washington’s first-round pick in 2021 and New York’s second-round pick in 2021.
+New York received the 12th pick in the WNBA draft from Washington as well as the ninth and 15th picks from Dallas.
+The Liberty also received Tayler Hill from the Wings and Shatori Walker-Kimbrough from the Mystics.
+Dallas got Washington’s first-round pick in 2021 and New York’s second-round pick in 2021.

+“Tina Charles is a name that will forever be synonymous with New York basketball,” Liberty general manager Jonathan Kolb.
+“Over the past six seasons, Tina has cemented herself not only in the Liberty record books, but in the hearts of New Yorkers everywhere due to her tireless and selfless work in the community.
+On behalf of the New York Liberty organization I thank Tina and wish her well in Washington.”

 The Liberty also received the Mystics’ second- and third-round picks next season.